MicrosoftDocs/well-architected/well-architected/saas/networking.md

 - **IP address ranges and conflicts.** When customers deploy and manage virtual networks, they are responsible for handling network conflicts and scaling.
 However, you should anticipate different customer usage scenarios.
 Plan for deployments in environments with minimal IP address space by using IP addresses efficiently, and avoid hard-coding IP address ranges to prevent overlaps with customer ranges.

     Alternatively, deploy a dedicated virtual network for your solution.
 You might use Private Link or virtual network peering to enable customers to connect to the resources.
-These appproaches are described in [Cross-network connectivity](#cross-network-connectivity).
+These approaches are described in [Cross-network connectivity](#cross-network-connectivity).
 If you have defined ingress and egress points, evaluate NAT as an approach to eliminate issues caused by IP address overlaps.

 - **Provide network access for management purposes.** Review the resources that you'll deploy into customer environments and plan how you'll access them to monitor, manage, or reconfigure them.
 When resources are deployed with private IP addresses into a customer-owned environment, ensure you have a network path to reach them from your own network.
 Consider how you facilitate both application and resource changes, such pushing a new version of the application or updating an Azure resource configuration.